-Ketamine is an important medication used to sedate people in intensive care or as an anesthesia for people undergoing surgery.
+Ketamine is a medication used to sedate people in intensive care or as an anesthesia for people undergoing surgery.
 It has the ability to produce a trance-like state that includes pain relief and memory loss, making it ideal for situations where extreme pain could be involved.
 Because of this, it’s on the World Health Organization’s List of Essential Medicines for a basic healthcare system.
-Unfortunately, the trance-like state produced by this substance has made it popular for recreational use and abuse.
+Unfortunately, the dissociation produced by this substance has made it popular for recreational use and abuse.

 - Feeling of disconnection from one’s body or reality